 About CLSI’s Subcommittee on Antimicrobial Susceptibility Testing (AST)

-Volunteers for the Subcommittee on AST come from places such as microbiology laboratories, government agencies, and pharmaceutical and diagnostic microbiology industries.
+Volunteers for the Subcommittee on AST come from microbiology laboratories, government agencies, and pharmaceutical and diagnostic microbiology industries.

 Together, they focus on the following key elements:

 - Developing standard reference methods for antimicrobial susceptibility tests